Why You Need to do This

 Place one hand on your heart and the other on your belly.
 Slowly breathe in and out.
 As you do, lengthen both your inhalation and exhalation.
 Imagine they are the waves of the ocean gently rising and falling.
 Feel yourself relax and mindfully connect to your intention for your class.
-Imagine the sequences you will take your students through, visualise the energy of the room and how they will feel.
-Visualise how you will use your voice to guide the space and feel how this feels.
+Imagine the sequences you will take your students through, visualize the energy of the room and how they will feel.
+Visualize how you will use your voice to guide the space and feel how this feels.

 Activate your Breath

 Sit in a comfortable position for you to do Kapalabhati Pranayama.
-Do two rounds of Kapalabhati for one minute each with a 30 second pause in between.
+Do two rounds of Kapalabhati for one minute each with a 30-second pause in between.

 Activate your Voice

 Warm up your voice using “brr” and “nn” trills.
-Vocalise each up and down the length of your vocal range.
+Vocalize each up and down the length of your vocal range.
 If you haven’t made a “brr” sound before, imagine the sound you make when you’re very cold.